BuendiaGames/OnlyOneFish/README.md

 # OnlyOneFish
-A game for the GMTK Jam 2019.
+An amazing game for the GMTK Jam 2019.